antfriend/antfriend.github.io/a32_mega_ttdb.md

 - **Hope** (`rev` increment): body revision — the old understanding gives way to a new one. `revises@<old_id>` records the transition; `updated` advances.
 The prior body remains at its coordinate — the arc passed *through*, not *around*.
 - **Joy** (EPS falling): conf rises as the revised model is validated by subsequent queries; sal may keep climbing but conf rises faster.

-**Connection to FEP**: EPS is a symbolic proxy for prediction error (mega @LAT40LON0).
+**Connection to FEP**: EPS is a symbolic proxy for prediction error ([FEP Convergence](lat40lon0)).
 Friston's Free Energy Principle predicts that systems minimize prediction error over time — EPS tracks whether a record is doing so.
 A record with persistently high EPS is failing to minimize free energy: its model is not improving despite heavy use.
 That record needs a saltation (mega @LAT10LON-20): a body revision that resets the EPS curve from a lower baseline.

-**Operational consequence**: The mega's idle traversal during default network mode (@LAT0LON30) targets high-EPS records not because they are interesting in an aesthetic sense but because they are at the Grief beat of their arc — the point where a system is most ready to revise, and where inattention costs the most.
+**Operational consequence**: The mega's idle traversal during [default network](lat0lon30) mode targets high-EPS records not because they are interesting in an aesthetic sense but because they are at the Grief beat of their arc — the point where a system is most ready to revise, and where inattention costs the most.
 Highest EPS = most overdue for the `rev` increment that lets the arc continue.

 **EPS type distinction — claim records vs. navigational records**: The arc-position model assumes a record *wants* its EPS to fall: rise through Grief, rev increments, conf climbs, Joy.
 This holds for claim records, where high EPS signals a failing model.
 It does not hold for navigational records — records with intentionally low conf designed to hold open questions rather than settle them (e.g., @LAT-20LON0, "Areas for Exploration").
 For navigational records, peak EPS means the frontier is maximally engaged and doing exactly what it was designed to do.
 The arc still applies, but its resolution is different: a navigational record's EPS falls not when *it* is revised but when the discoveries it holds as open questions proliferate into new resolved synthetic records elsewhere in the file.
 The navigational record fertilizes the corpus; the resulting records are its Joy.

-**EPS as schedule vs. EPS as diagnosis**: The behavior of EPS differs depending on whether the arc begins by invitation or by ambush (mega @LAT10LON-30, Mathematical).
+**EPS as schedule vs. EPS as diagnosis**: The behavior of EPS differs depending on whether the arc begins by invitation or by ambush ([Hero's Arc](lat10lon-30), Mathematical).

 In automaton mode (@LAT-42LON-30, "Guided Tour Automaton"), EPS is read *before* the encounter.
 The automaton ranks records by EPS-ordered discovery and schedules visits accordingly — the record's Grief beat is predicted and planned for.
 EPS is a *navigational input*: it tells the scheduler which arc to initiate next.
 The full arc shape can unfold in sequence because the automaton provides follow-through: it returns, validates, watches conf rise, and marks the arc as traversed.